5 Ways to Stop an Argument in Less Than a Minute

 3. “I understand.”

 These are powerful words.
 They work because they offer empathy.
-They stop an argument by changing it’s direction – trying to understand someone else’s point of view isn’t an argument.
-They are sometimes hard to say, because pausing to understand can sometimes feel like giving in.
+They stop an argument by changing its direction – trying to understand someone else’s point of view isn’t an argument.
+They are sometimes hard to say because pausing to understand can sometimes feel like giving in.
 It’s important to remember that:

 • Understanding doesn’t mean you agree.